Seyolas/Pure-HTML-CSS-Responsive/README.md

 This is the main repository for all of the projects. ( Some of them are too bad.
-I'll kepp them to see my own progress XD )
+I'll keep them to see my own progress XD )

 UPDATE LINK 👇